SerRichard/Headline_API/README.md

 # **BBC news headline scraper**

-Simple backend for an App that scrapes headlines, summaries and dates daily.
+Simple backend scrape of sky headlines, date and trend status.
 It will print the updates as retrieved and add them to a csv.
-Furhter development could be to build an API, add a GUI, and to make the file an executable.
+Example of a potential scrape to support an API.

 # Preparation